 What is Total Mobility?
 How does it assist?
+What if I lose my card?
 What is not covered by the scheme?

 What is Total Mobility

 Total Mobility is a nationwide scheme aimed to assist people with impairments to become more mobile and active in the community.
-This help is given in the form of subsidized door-to-door taxis or companion driving services.
-This reduces taxi fares for people with an impairment that may prevent them from using public transport in a safe and dignified manner.
+This help is given in the form of subsidized door-to-door transport operators such as taxis or companion driving services.
+This reduces the travel cost for people with an impairment that may prevent them from using public transport in a safe and dignified manner.
 In the absence of train or ferry services in Taranaki ‘public transport’ refers to bus transport only.

 How does the scheme assist people with disabilities to participate in community life?

 Wherever you need to go — to appointments, the shops, to work or to visit a friend, Total Mobility makes it easier for you to participate in your community.
-It does this by subsidising taxi fares through a voucher system, saving you up to half the cost of a normal fare.
+It does this by subsidizing the cost of your fare, saving you up to half the cost of a normal fare.

 What is not covered by the scheme?